 Anyway, Task Stipend claims to be different… They claim to pay a fixed rate of $10 per task (which is insanely high) and they also even claim to give you $25 in credit just for signing up… But is it legit?

 Sadly no, it’s not.
-The reason I can be so confident about that right from the off is because the Task Stipend website is actually just a re-hashed version of a scam I previously exposed on this blog named Duty Money.
+The reason I can be so confident about that right from the off is that the Task Stipend website is actually just a re-hashed version of a scam I previously exposed on this blog named Duty Money.

-But of course I don’t just expect you to take my word for it so instead let me show you how it all works (or should I say doesn’t work)…
+But of course, I don’t just expect you to take my word for it so instead let me show you how it all works (or should I say doesn’t work)…

 How Does Task Stipend Work?